surosh-khaliqi/it-infrastructure-portfolio-lab/phase4-security/02-build-log.md

 **Fix:** Matching UDP allow rules added for the same source/destination pairs; `ufw reload`.

-**Lesson:** When writing ACLs for Active Directory, always include the UDP counterparts of the well-known AD ports; TCP-only rules are incomplete.
+**Lesson:** In this lab, the AD paths required UDP 88, 389, and 464 in addition to the TCP rules.
+The required protocols should be validated against live authentication behavior rather than assumed from a TCP-only list.

 ### Issue 9 — ACL missing DHCP-relay reply path